-I’m currently still washing my hair with shampoo and cleansing conditioners but the next step in going fully ayurvedic is to switch out washing my hair with those items to cleansing it with clays, african black soap or ayurvedic shampoo bars.
+I’m currently still washing my hair with shampoo and cleansing conditioners but the next step in going fully herbal hair care is to switch out washing my hair with those items to cleansing it with clays, african black soap or herbal shampoo bars.

 I’ll continue to use natural deep conditioners to create hair glosses like henna or cassia glosses in the interim but the next phase will be to cut those out in favor of creating my glosses solely with all natural single ingredients like honey or avocado.

 Subscribe to this blog to be notified when I share my full herbal hair care regimen but for now, let’s take a look at a minimalist natural hair regimen you can try starting right now.
 I’m pretty sure you already have everything you need.

 Take the oil of your choice (coconut and olive preferred for an effective pre-poo), mix it with a cleansing conditioner, work it through your hair in sections while finger detangling (a large tooth comb optional).

 Depending on the length and density of your hair, this can take anywhere from 10 minutes to a half hour.
 When you’re done working your pre-poo/detangle/cleanser mixture through your hair, throw on a plastic cap and sit under a warm conditioning cap for 15 mins.
 Then, hop in the shower (or rinse it all out at the sink) while smoothing your hair’s cuticles and massaging your scalp.

 Why This Minimalist Natural Hair Regimen is Great